canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 series, the script proceeds to download and register the images.
 (The relevant output has been omitted from the preceding example.)
 If an image is already installed, ``maniacs-setup`` skips that image.
-Certification uses only LTS images; however, non-LTS images, such as 15.10, may be made available for testing and as a way to "preview" the features of future LTS series.
+Certification uses only LTS images; however, non-LTS images, such as 16.10, may be made available for testing and as a way to "preview" the features of future LTS series. ``maniacs-setup`` registers the most recent point-release image in any series you download as the default OS for deployments.

-For 16.04 zero-day testing, you should use the 16.04 beta2 image or, once it's available (after April 14), the RC release.
-After the 16.04 GA release on April 21, you should delete all beta and RC releases from your MAAS server and instead use the GA release.
-You can install the latest version as described shortly.

-If you're running MAAS 1.8.2 or later, ``maniacs-setup`` registers the most recent point-release image in any series you download as the default OS for deployments.

 Again, this process can take a while.
 If you want to skip this step for now and return to it, you